wapmorgan / openapi-generator

 README

-It is OpenApi configuration generator that works with origin source code.
+It is OpenApi configuration generator that works with origin source code + phpdoc.

-Main purpose of this library is to simplify OpenApi-specification generation for existing API with a lot of methods and especially automatize it to avoid manual changes.
+Main purpose of this library is to automatize generation of OpenApi-specification for existing JSON-API with a lot of methods.
 Idea by @maxonrock.

-It generates OpenApi 3.0 specificaton files for your REST API written in PHP from source code based on any framework or written manually, whatever.
+It generates OpenApi 3.0 specification files for your REST JSON-based API written in PHP from source code directly.
+You do not need to write OpenApi-specification manually.

 How it works

-- Scraper collects info about specifications, tags, security schemes and servers, and lists all endpoints.
+- Scraper collects info about API (tags, security schemes and servers, all endpoints) and contains settings for Generator.
+Scraper is framework-dependent.

 More detailed process description is in How it works document.